plotor/vertx-microservices-workshop/README.md

 Complete code is available in the `solution` directory.

+The application is composed of a set of microservices:

+- __quote-generator__： this is an absolutely unrealistic simulator that generates the quotes for 3 fictional companies MacroHard, Divinator, and Black Coat.
+The market data is published on the Vert.x event bus.
+- __compulsive-traders__: these are a set of components that receives quotes from the quote generator and decides whether or not to buy or sell a particular share.
+To make this decision, they rely on another component called the portfolio service.
+- __portfolio-service__: this service manages the number of shares in our portfolio and their monetary value.
+It is exposed as a service proxy, i.e. an asynchronous RPC service on top of the Vert.x event bus.
+For every successful operation, it sends a message on the event bus describing the operation.
+It uses the quote generator to evaluate the current value of the portfolio.
+- __audit-service__: that’s the legal side, you know…​ We need to keep a list of all our operations (yes, that’s the law).
+The audit component receives operations from the portfolio service via an event bus and address .
+It then stores theses in a database.
+It also provides a REST endpoint to retrieve the latest set of operations.
+- __trader-dashboard__: some UI to let us know when we become rich.

 ## Teasing

 Vert.x is a toolkit to create reactive distributed applications running on the top of the Java Virtual Machine.
 Vert.x